efimlosev/efimlosev.github.io/_posts/2017-12-18-post-installation-script-at-ovh.markdown

 Field name:
 ---

-My client asked me if it possible to automate a few actions when provisioning dedicated servers at OVH.
+My client asked me if it is possible to automate a few actions when provisioning dedicated servers at OVH.

-Unfortunately, OVH's control panel does not offer many options for customization, but they allow to execute a post-installation script.
+Unfortunately, OVH's control panel does not offer many options for customization, but they allow to execute a post-installation script so  It was useedv to achieve results.

 ![index.png](/uploads/index.png)